Floyd Reid

-Floyd "Breezy" Reid (September 4, 1927 - March 15, 1994) was a former American football running back who played for the Green Bay Packers of the National Football League (NFL).
+Floyd "Breezy" Reid (September 4, 1927 - March 15, 1994) was an American football running back who played for the Green Bay Packers of the National Football League (NFL).
 Reid attended the University of Georgia.
 He was selected in the ninth round (107th overall) of the 1950 NFL draft by the Chicago Bears.

 Reid's son, Andy Reid followed in his footsteps as a halfback for the Bulldogs and made an NFL roster with the 1976 Buffalo Bills.